onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="submit-data"></a>Use ODK Collect or Enketo to submit data

-Next you need to use either ODK Collect or Enketo to submit data to the uploaded.
+Next you need to use either ODK Collect or Enketo to submit data to the server.
+For details on how to submit data either tool, read the [Data Collection](#data-collection) guide.

 ##### <a name="view-your-project-data"></a>View your project data

 After submitting data from ODK Collect or via Enketo to the server you can now export the data as a nicely formatted csv,xls or kml (for Google Earth)

-### XLSForms for beginners

-##### <a name="translate-your-survey"></a>Translate your survey

-Form authoring in Ona is based on the XLSForm standard which was created to help simplify the authoring of forms in Excel.
-This requires you to create an Excel file that contains the questions, formatting instructions and data validation conditions that will allow you to collect data on smartphones or web forms.
-Each question in the survey is a row in the spreadsheet.